Learn something new in Autumn: see details of our short courses below:

 Times: Wednesdays 10am – 4.30pm.

-This qualification involves minimal classroom time with 9 weeks of guided horticultural practice rooted in organic market gardening theory.
+This Level 1 Award involves minimal classroom time with 9 weeks of guided horticultural practice rooted in organic market gardening theory.
 During this time you will practise food growing techniques and experience the realities of a productive horticultural work place.
 You will develop a work-book portfolio with reflective worksheets.
 This course takes place at our Hawkwood Nursery site.
 This is suitable for people who already have some experience or just a growing interest in organic food growing!

 Horticulture Level 2: Extended Certificate (City and Guilds)